 The coronavirus crisis is an additional and unprecedented challenge, and one that will leave a lasting mark on our lives and societies.
 Although primarily a health crisis, coronavirus is also having, and will continue to have, numerous socio-economic repercussions.
 However, managing the pandemic and its impacts gives us the chance to change course and seize new opportunities.
-I hope and trust that this pandemic marks a turning point between an old and a new world, for if COVID-19 has taught us anything, it is that the fates of everyone and everything on our planet are inextricably intertwined.
+I hope and trust that this pandemic marks a turning point between Foreword by the Belgian Minister of Sustainable Development an old and a new world, for if COVID-19 has taught us anything, it is that the fates of everyone and everything on our planet are inextricably intertwined.
 We must recognise this fact both in understanding the causes of the crisis and in coming up with solutions.